MrColour/fizzbuzz/README.md

 the FizzBuzz game.
 The game is described as follows:

-Enumerate all the numbers up to N, by incrementing by one and having them separated by a comma and a newline.
+Enumerate all the numbers up to N, by incrementing by one and having them separated by a newline.
 However every number that is evenly divisible by 3 write 'Fizz' instead, and every number that is evenly divisible by 5 write 'Buzz' instead.
 If a number is evenly divisible by both 3 and 5 write FizzBuzz.